PathMem: Toward Cognition-Aligned Memory Transformation for Pathology MLLMs: Related Work

-Pathology requires integrating morphological patterns, molecular alterations, and clinical context, WSIs introduce substantial scale and heterogeneity.
-Consequently, explicit domain knowledge is essential for robust computational pathology \cite{ma2025generalizable,smart1995model,huang2025knowledge,jiang2026pathreasoner,zhao2024aligning}.
-Recent pathology foundation models aim to learn transferable visual representations, yet purely data-driven approaches often suffer from limited task generalization and domain robustness.
-To mitigate this, knowledge has been incorporated as an inductive bias during pretraining and adaptation.
+\paragraph{Knowledge in pathology.} Explicit domain knowledge is essential for robust computational pathology \cite{ma2025generalizable,smart1995model,huang2025knowledge,jiang2026pathreasoner,zhao2024aligning}.
+Knowledge has been incorporated as an inductive bias during pretraining and adaptation.
 Unified knowledge distillation aggregates expert and self-knowledge to enhance cross-task generalization \cite{ma2025generalizable}, while knowledge-guided adaptation leverages visual and textual priors to improve cross-domain robustness and demographic fairness \cite{huang2025knowledge}.
 These works highlight the role of knowledge in stabilizing and generalizing foundation models.
 Beyond improving robustness, another line of work aligns WSIs with explicit expert concepts.
 Knowledge concept-based MIL frameworks connect slide representations with disease-specific linguistic concepts derived from medical literature \cite{zhao2024aligning}, enabling semantically grounded modeling.
 In multimodal prognosis prediction, prior and textual knowledge guide phenotype extraction and genotype interaction \cite{he2025prior, shi2025kpvg}, reducing modality gaps and enhancing clinically meaningful integration.
 Recently, knowledge has been injected into pathology vision-language models to promote structured reasoning.
 By aligning WSIs with medical knowledge graphs and optimizing reasoning trajectories, knowledge-guided policy learning enables evidence-linked, chain-of-thought diagnosis \cite{jiang2026pathreasoner}, improving interpretability beyond outcome-level prediction.
+Despite progress, most knowledge-enhanced methods rely on implicit supervision or proprietary RAG pipelines, limiting reproducibility and long-term knowledge utilization. \ding{168} Different from \textbf{prior knowledge-injection} strategies that treat knowledge as auxiliary supervision or external retrieval, \textit{we approach enhancement from a \textbf{memory-aware perspective} by constructing a high-quality pathology knowledge base and integrating it as structured LTM within pathology MLLMs, enabling persistent, explicit, and more reliable reasoning.}